Kimberly-Clark (KMB) Q2 2017 Results - Earnings Call Transcript

 Thomas J. Falk - Kimberly-Clark Corp.

 Yeah, I mean, so I'd say, in North America broadly, our shares have been fairly similar sequentially, and I think we're down about 1 point year-on-year.
 In infant care, Procter has picked up most of that behind their Easy Ups launch last year.
-I think in another category, I think Mike commented on FemCare, I think is down two-tenths sequentially and there is not much to talk about there.
+I think in another category, I think Mike commented on FemCare, I think it's down two-tenths sequentially and there is not much to talk about there.
 Adult care, I think we're up four-tenths sequentially.

 And if you look at some of the tissue brands, kind of a similar story.
 Facial tissue, we're down a couple of points year-over-year and up a tenth sequentially.
 Dry bath, we're down 1 point year-on-year and up 1 point sequentially.
 Paper towels, we're down a little under 1 point year-on-year and up a tenth sequentially.